 The Johnson Ranch

-The Johnson Ranch is thought to have had at least three owners prior to the Johnsons’ tenancy.
+The Johnson Ranch, near Angels Camp on the old road to Murphys, is thought to have had at least three owners prior to the Johnsons’ tenancy.
 In 1857 a newspaper account mentioned the garden of the “Hockman and Reynolds Ranch” containing a general variety of trees, plants, and flowers, but most especially the “Longworth’s Variety” strawberry (San Andreas Independent, November 14, 1857).
 Sometime prior to 1860 the ranch became the property of Philip Schwartz, who sold it that year to George A. Stoddardt (Calaveras County Deed Book E:543).

 In 1861 Stoddardt was assessed for a 100-acre ranch, ten acres enclosed (fenced), on the Altaville and Murphys Road, at a value of $600 (including a house) (Calaveras County Assessment Roll 1861).